 This policy is intended to let you know how we use the data we hold about you, and your rights in regard to this.
 It does not provide exhaustive detail, but we are happy to provide more information or explanation on request – please email email@example.com.

 Who we are

-We are Hellfire Limited and operating as Hellfire Country.
-Our postal address is: Hellfire Limited.
+We are Hellfire Country.
+Our postal address is: Hellfire Country.
 Flat 3, 11 Claremont Road, Folkestone, Kent, CT20 1DQ, United Kingdom.

 Who you are

-• Used the Hellfire websites (which are currently at www.hellfirecountry.com, www.hellfirefilmfestival.com and www.hellfireinstitute.org)
+• Used the Hellfire Country website (which is currently at www.hellfirecountry.com)

 • Asked to join our mailing list or our Network